 Our transition to Imperfect Foods in September of 2019 came with a lot of changes.
-We not only updated our website and expanded into other aisles of the grocery store, but had to reprint anything that contained our old logo or name, which left us with a lot of out-of-date merch and swag.
-Since our company is dedicated to reducing waste in the food system, we started wondering: How can we give these old materials a new life so they don’t end up in a landfill?
-After all, we’ve worked with packaged food companies to find a home for their old inventory after a rebrand before, so why not find a company that could help us do the same?
+We not only updated our website and expanded into other aisles of the grocery store, but had to reprint anything that contained our old logo or name.
+This left us with a lot of out-of-date merch and swag.
+Since our company is dedicated to reducing waste in the food system, we started wondering: How can we give these old materials new life so they don’t end up in a landfill?
+After all, we’ve worked with packaged food companies to find a home for their old inventory after a rebrand before.
+So why not find a company that could help us do the same through upcycling?

 Rewilder makes bags and other items out of materials that would have otherwise gone to waste.
 This includes items like filters from the beer-making process, salvaged seat belts and airbag fabric from the automobile industry, street banners, and old rope from rock climbing gyms.
 Rewilder plays the role of “waste detective,” always on the hunt for materials and fabrics that might go to waste and then using their creativity to up-cycle them into useful new goods.
 They focus primarily on bags and backpacks, but they’ve recently branched out into apparel, like a chic raincoat made from a silver material used to cover vehicles as they are shipped from China to the U.S. Their creativity truly knows no borders or limits.